-i2O’s evolution from pressure management to intelligent network solutions company for the water industry.
+i2O: An evolution from pressure management to intelligent network solutions.

 i2O provides a suite of smart network solutions to help water utilities respond to the challenges created by an increasing and urbanising population, extreme weather and ageing infrastructure.
 Today it has more than 100 utilities in over 40 countries around the world that have installed its solutions.
 Headquartered in Southampton, UK i2O also has offices in Malaysia, and Colombia.